-In the case of ILECs, one reasonable alternative - not the only one - would be divestiture of each ILEC into three parts - data transport, switching operations, and enhanced services (such as voicemail and Internet access) - with appropriate access points defined between them.
-In each case, the new "daughter" firms should be allowed to enter each other's markets only if their market shares were to be strictly capped at non-dominant levels, say 40% or below.
-In the case of the CATV industry, the appropriate measure would probably be divestiture of content from transmission, possibly together with the divestiture of set-top box provision from transmission.
+In the case of ILECs, one reasonable alternative-not the only one-would be divestiture of each ILEC into three parts-data transport, switching operations, and enhanced services (such as voicemail and Internet access)-with appropriate access points defined between them.
+In each case, the new "daughter" firms should be allowed to enter each other's markets only if their market shares were to be strictly capped at non-dominant levels, say 40 percent or below.
+In the case of the cable industry, the appropriate measure would probably be divestiture of content from transmission, possibly together with the divestiture of set-top box provision from CATV transmission, so that independent computer and software companies can supply set-top systems directly to end-users.

-If and only if sufficient investment and deployment do not materialize after structural separation and definition of interconnection points, investment incentives should be considered.
+If sufficient investment and deployment

+do not materialize after structural separation and definition of interconnection points, then policymakers should consider investment incentives.
 Such incentives, however, should be available only to non-dominant providers, and only to providers of open-architecture services, in a manner analogous to the treatment of AT&T relative to long-distance competitors beginning in 1984.
-Thus ILEC successor firms could receive incentives for entering each other's markets, but not for investing in their own unless their market shares fell below dominant levels.
+ILEC successor firms, then, could receive incentives for entering each other's markets, but not for investing in their own unless their market shares fell below dominant levels.
 Any incentives should also be made available to real estate developers, landlords, municipal governments, educational institutions, and even individuals as well as to telecommunications services companies.

 Perhaps most importantly, both regulatory oversight and any financial support should be discontinued once a competitive, open architecture industry is established.
 The principal benefit of government intervention on behalf of major structural divestitures and creation of open interconnection interfaces is that this form of temporary intervention offers the best prospect of eliminating government regulation permanently from the industry.
+Price regulation, for example, becomes unnecessary in the presence of real competition.
 In this way, broadband services can join the rest of American high technology in being competitive, technically progressive, and unregulated.